 - Material Culture

-My research centres on ancient Greek poetry, archaic epic and didactic in particular.
+My research centres on ancient Greek poetry.
 I am interested in the modes of reading which ancient poetry invites, and try in my research to track such readings from the invitation (through close reading of the poems themselves) to the response to it (the reception of the poems).